scala/docs.scala-lang/_overviews/scala3-book/control-structures.md

 - `while` loops
 - `try`/`catch`/`finally`

-It also has two other powerful constructs that you may not have seen before, depending on your programming background:
+It also has three other powerful constructs that you may not have seen before, depending on your programming background:

 - `for` expressions (also known as _`for` comprehensions_)
 - `match` expressions
+- `boundary`/`break` expressions

 These are all demonstrated in the following sections.